Police Oversight in Boulder

 Anonymous Complaints

-You may file a complaint anonymously, but if you do not provide an email address it may be impossible to inform you of the outcome of your complaint.
+You may file a complaint anonymously, but without an email address or phone number we cannot reach out to learn additional information from you or share the outcome of the investigation.

 • If you wish to file an anonymous complaint, please consider providing an anonymous email address.